 Training Course Options for 2018

 CRS Nationally Accredited Mediation TrainingCRS Mediation Training will assist any student interested in developing strategies and skills for preventing, managing and resolving disputes, or who may be called upon to provide third party assistance and facilitation.
-Registration Form for May course.
+Expressions of Interest Form for next course.

 2 Day Conflict Resolution TrainingConflict Resolution Training is a 2 day course that teaches you the conflict resolution process and effective strategies to prevent, manage and resolve disputes in the workplace, family and community.
 Registration Form 15-16 August 2018.

 Introduction to Restorative Practices and Using Circles EffectivelyExplore practical strategies to build strong, healthy relationships with students, families, clients, employees and colleagues, which can be implemented immediately.
 Learn how to hold group discussions in a circle to facilitate meaningful conversation and encourage full participation from everyone involved.

 To receive updated information and be included in the CRS e-distribution list for any future training, email email@example.com.

 Chief Executive Officer